 Music Majors, Non-Credit Lessons- Music majors taking noncredit lessons will be charged a \$450 private music lesson fee for nine 30-minute lessons.

 Miscellaneous Fees

-Course Drop Fee
+Course Add Fee

-Students dropping any classes after the first week of the quarter will be charged a \$35 drop fee for classes dropped during the same day.
+Students adding classes after the first week of the quarter will be charged \$100 add fee per classes added.
+Courses can not be added after the end of the quarter